hyarlagadda/beautiful-jekyll/_posts/2017-01-03-Why-you-should-switch-to-Scala-from-Java.md

 layout: post
 published: true
 title: Why Java developers should consider Scala
-subtitle: You been a Java developer for a while and you are bored
+subtitle: Are you a seasoned Java developer and bored of Java
 date: '2017-01-03'
 ---